naphatkrit/TigerHost/docs/under_the_hood/addons_server.rst

 .. _under_the_hood/addons_server//motivation:
 Motivation
 -----------
 In :ref:`under_the_hood/overview`, we talked about a dedicated addons server.
-Although there is no restriction on where an addon provider live, as long as one can write a subclass of :code:`BaseAddonProvider`, the dedicated addons server is motivated by cost and scale.
+Although there is no restriction on where an addon provider lives, as long as one can write a subclass of :code:`BaseAddonProvider`, the dedicated addons server is motivated by cost and scale.

 Consider the case of a PostgreSQL addon.
 A very reasonable implementation is to provision a number of machines from `Amazon Relational Database Service (AWS RDS) <https://aws.amazon.com/rds/>`_.
 RDS creates machines dedicated to running a specific database engine.
 Each new addon can just be a different database on one of these machines, and as the number of addons increase, we can provision more machines.